-In 2016-17, the Alternative Educational Academy of Iosco County completed its fifth full-year of operations with an enrollment of 102.40 FTEs for the 2016-17 blended count, a decrease of about 3 from the prior year.
-We are pleased with this number as it continues to allow us to support the two sites in Iosco County that we operate.
-It is also allowing us to add another staff member.
-We are adding a School Success worker that we are contracting from NEMCSA.
+In 2017-18, the Alternative Educational Academy of losco County completed its sixth full year of operations with an enrollment of 112.37 FTEs for the 2017-18 blended count, an increase of about 10 from the prior year.
+We are pleased with this number as it continues to allow us to support the two sites in losco County that we operate.
+It allowed us to add a paraprofessional during the 2017-18 school year, and allows us to add a second paraprofessional in 2018-19, as well as full time services of the social worker, which have been half time in prior years.

-Moving forward, the Academy anticipates that enrollment had stabilized at between 90-110 FTEs.
-The 2017-18 budget was built conservatively but will be revised once the actual enrollment is known.
-The Academy is now staffed with five full time instructors, half time social worker, half time administrator, full time secretary, and a full time school success worker.
-The fund equity is sufficient for the board to be able to look at a possible site addition or change in Tawas depending on the wishes of the board due to crowding at the current site.
+Moving forward, the Academy anticipates that enrollment has stabilized at between 95-115 FTEs.
+The 2018-19 budget was built conservatively but will be revised once the actual enrollment is known.
+The Academy is now staffed with five full time instructors, a full time social worker, a half time administrator, a full time secretary, a full time school success worker, and two paraprofessionals.
+The fund equity is sufficient for the board to be able to look at a possible site addition, or change in Tawas, depending on the wishes of the board due to crowding at the current sites.